-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon R7 260X are marginally better than the AMD Radeon HD 7790.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon R7 260X are very slightly better than the AMD Radeon HD 7790.

 The Radeon R7 260X has a 100 MHz higher core clock speed and the same number of Texture Mapping Units as the Radeon HD 7790.
 This results in the Radeon R7 260X providing 5.6 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.